NeuroMorphoOrg/PaperBot/README.md

 ### 2.2.
 The properties files

-Each of the services contain a properties file with its own configuration.
-The location of the properties files:<br>
+Each of the services contain a properties file with its own configuration in the location:<br>
-`./LiteratureMetadataServiceBoot/src/main/java/application.properties` <br> `./LiteraturePortalServiceBoot/src/main/java/application.properties` <br> `./LiteraturePubMedServiceBoot/src/main/java/application.properties` <br> `./LiteratureSearchService/src/main/java/application.properties` <br>
+`./<ServiceName>/src/main/java/application.properties` <br>

-`./LiteratureServiceBoot/src/main/java/application.properties` <br>
+The services that requires download the PDFs needs the key obtained in **1.2** to download Wiley PDFs, if this key is not addd it will download only the open PDFs from CrossRef.
+Update the CrossRef properties file, the propeoty `token` value.
+The property `folder` should have write permisions and can be updated to your needs.

-Each of the services connects to a database independently so you can have several different databases or one.
-In this case all of the services are connected to `nmotest`.
+Each of the services that requires DB access connects to a database independently, you can have several different databases or one.
+In this case all of the services are connected to a DB named `nmotest`.
 You can update the server ports; just be aware that there are other services that may depend on these connections (the Web Frontend & the LiteratureSearchService) and you should update them accordingly.

 `server.port= 8180`<br>